Hanwell

-Hanwell is mentioned in the Domesday Book.
+Hanwell is mentioned in the Domesday Book of 1086.
 St Mary's Church was established in the tenth century and has been rebuilt three times since, the present church dating to 1842.
 Schools were established around this time in Hanwell; notably Central London District School which Charlie Chaplin attended.
 By the end of the 19th century there were over one thousand houses in Hanwell.
 The Great Western Railway came in 1838 and Hanwell railway station opened.
 Later the trams of London United Tramways came on the Uxbridge Road in 1904, running from Chiswick to Southall.
 From 1894 it was its own urban district of Middlesex until being absorbed into Ealing Urban District in 1926.

 To its west flows the River Brent, which marks Hanwell's boundary with Southall.
 There are several green spaces including Brent Valley Park, Elthorne Park and Cuckoo Park; meanwhile, the Hanwell Zoo is a popular local attraction featuring small mammals, birds and other wildlife.
 Its elevation is approximately 15 m.
 The town holds its own annual Hanwell Carnival, London's oldest carnival.

 History

 Etymology

-The name probably means 'spring/stream frequented with cocks'.
+The name probably means 'spring/stream frequented by cocks'.

 The earliest surviving reference is AD 959 when it is recorded as Hanewelle in pledge, when Alfwyn (a Saxon) pawned his land for money to go on a pilgrimage.
 The origin of the name is uncertain; various suggestions have been put forward.

 Near to the old Rectory and close to Hanwell spring is a large stone of about a ton in weight.
 In Anglo-Saxon the word Han denoted a boundary stone.
 This juxtaposition of these two natural features could have given rise to the name Han-well, which dates back to before the Domesday Book.

 The original borders of the parish stretched from the bend of the River Brent at Greenford and followed the river down to the River Thames.
 Its geography, before the draining of the marshes, formed a natural boundary between the different tribes of the south east of England.
 This gives some support to the suggestion that Han came from the Saxon han for cockerel.
 If so, the name is derived from Han-créd-welle.
 Han-créd or cock-crow meant the border between night and day, and is neither one nor the other.
 So Hanwell would mean well upon the boundary.
 For more see: River Brent: Hydronymy.

 The only other Hanwell in Britain is a small parish in Oxfordshire on the boundary with Warwickshire.